adarwoo/modbus_relay/docs/user_manual.md

 ## EStop mode

 The EStop relay circuit is opened on a EStop condiiton.
-When the relay controller is in EStop, the relay status is changed according to the configuration - that is, unchanged, or switched to the configured default state.
+When the relay device is in EStop, all relays are opened.
 It is no longer possible to command the relays over the modbus network.
 The command will create an 'slave_device_failure' error.
 When the EStop condition is reset (automatic, push on the reset button, or power cycle), operations resumes to normal.